jazzomat/python/README.md

 # python
+This repository contains code to reproduce experiments published as part of the Jazzomat Research Project.
-Python code for symbolic &amp; audio-based music analysis in the Jazzomat Research Project
+You will find useful Python code for audio-based and symbolic jazz analysis.